GrantFass/cs4981GraphML/README.md

 ## Abstract:
 ***Describe the problem that you are solving, why it's an interesting problem, and why it's an important problem.
 Clearly state your hypothesis, what your contribution is, and how you will measure results.
 Provide a sentence summary of results.***
+I am attempting to train a supervised topic modeling network using graph machine learning.
+Current topic modeling networks such as LDA are unsupervised.
+They are used for clustering a pre-determined number of documents.
+This does not work well when documents fall into many of the same topics or there is a lot of topic overlap.
+Additionally, these models only return keywords that represent each topic and do not encode contextual information.
+My goal is to train a graphical network with each node representing a document.
+This node would contain the encoded representation of the text for the entire document as well as tag keywords that represent the document.
+This allows for the prediction of keywords by searching for the most similar documents.
+I hypothesize that this graphical approach will perform better than a non-graphical network.
+The primary measurement of model performance will be either f1 score or ROC_AUC_SCORE.
+Unfortunately, I did not get to the graphical representation stage as I pursued the wrong dataset for too long.
+This was then followed by multiclass classification output issues during training that prevented completion of models.

 ## Introduction: